Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

 *   Feature: Admin management of user addresses.

 == Upgrade Notice ==

+= 1.0.10 =
+This update adds full internationalization support, allowing the plugin to be translated.
+It also includes a `.pot` file for easy translation and ensures that the Block Checkout experience is fully translatable.

 = 1.0.9 =
 This update introduces a new display option for My Account addresses (carousel/list) and includes several bug fixes for carousel functionality, edit button, and form validation.